Juan-Jones/earnonlinemoney/content/blog/google-adsense-monetization.md

 ## Google Adsense Monetization Strategies

+Want to [make money]({{< relref "make-money-online" >}}) through Google?
 Here are methods to harness the potential of Google Ads and turn clicks into cash:

-* Google Ads: AdSense remains a cornerstone for [monetizing blog sites]({{< relref "monetize-a-blog" >}}).
+* Google Ads: AdSense remains a cornerstone for monetizing blog sites.
 By placing targeted ads on your blog, you can earn revenue based on user interactions, clicks, or impressions.
 * Display Network Advertising: Utilize Google's expansive Display Network to showcase ads across a vast array of websites, reaching a broader audience and increasing brand visibility.
 * Search Network Campaigns: Craft compelling ad copy and bid on relevant keywords to appear prominently in search results, driving traffic and potential leads to your offerings.
 * Remarketing Strategies: Implement remarketing campaigns to re-engage previous website visitors who didn't convert.
 * Affiliate Marketing with Ads: Combine [affiliate marketing opportunities]({{< relref "affiliate-marketing-fundamentals" >}}) with Google Ads to earn commissions by promoting third-party products or services.
 * App Monetization: For app developers, leveraging Google Ads within mobile apps can generate revenue through in-app ads or by promoting other apps or services.
 * Local Business Advertising: For brick-and-mortar businesses, Google Ads offers targeted local advertising.
-* Consulting or Agency Services: Help businesses optimize their ad strategies for a fee.
+* Consulting or Agency Services: Help businesses optimize their [ad revenue techniques]({{< relref "ad-revenue-strategies" >}}) for a fee.
 * E-commerce Product Promotion: Drive sales for e-commerce businesses by strategically promoting products through Google Shopping ads, targeting users actively searching for similar items.

 ### Setting Up a Google Adsense Account